Frequently asked questions for small business owners seeking to learn more about how to successfully apply for credit.

 1. How many years do I need to be in business to be eligible for credit from Wells Fargo?

 Wells Fargo business credit cards don't require that a business be established for a specified period of time.
 Business credit cards are also a great tool for new businesses to begin establishing business credit.

-An alternative for a startup business may be a loan from Wells Fargo that's guaranteed by the Small Business Administration, commonly called an “SBA loan”.
-While there is no business age requirement, Wells Fargo does require strong business plans and a minimum equity injection in the form of a down-payment from the business.
+Another option for a startup business may be a loan from Wells Fargo that's guaranteed by the Small Business Administration, commonly called an "SBA loan."
+While there is no business age requirement, Wells Fargo does require strong business plans, detailed business projections and a minimum equity injection in the form of a down payment from the business.

 For all types of business loans, good personal credit is a must.